thebrehanubugg/Neural-Network/README.md

 This is a simple Neural Network written in Python.
 The purpose of this project was to understand the inner workings of a Neural Network and how it works.
 If you are interested, keep reading.

 This project is divided into 4 simple files.
-There's the *Matrix.py* file, the *Network.py* file, the *compute.py* file. and the *activation_functions.py* file.
+There's the *Matrix.py* file, the *Network.py* file, the *compute.py* file, and the *activation_functions.py* file.
 Here's how they work together:

-  *Matrix.py*: This file is the blueprint for what a Matrix datastructure is and how it acts.
+  *Matrix.py*: This file is the blueprint for what a Matrix data structure is and how it acts.
 It is created by using an n-dimensional array based on the specified rows and columns that are fed into it.
 Here are the operations you can perform on it:

     - Addition: element-wise addition of two matricies